Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: Morality

 \subsection{Diminishing Returns Facilitate Cooperation}

-Importantly, there are often diminishing, logarithmic, beneficial returns from material resources.\cite{oneill18,fann21} For example, Daniel O'Neill, Andrew Fanning, et al.\ \cite{oneill18} found that wealthy nations are often past the ``turning point'' of the logarithmic curve of the benefit of material resources, after which using more resources adds very little to human well-being.
-On an individual level, well-being and life satisfaction have been found to depend logarithmically on income.\cite{kill21,stev13,stev08,kill23,owidhappiness,pinker18} This diminishing effect facilitates cooperation as instead of using the resources yourself, for little or no gain, you can reciprocally give or trade it away, like $h_c$ and $h_c'$ in section \ref{subsubsec:morex} (cf.\ \cite[ \S\,4.1]{and22}).
+Importantly, there are often diminishing, logarithmic, beneficial returns from material resources \cite{oneill18, fanning2022social}.
+For example, O'Neill et al.\ \cite{oneill18} found that wealthy nations are often past the ``turning point'' of the logarithmic curve of the benefit of material resources, after which using more resources adds very little to human well-being.
+On an individual level, well-being and life satisfaction have been found to depend logarithmically on income.\cite{kill21,stev13,stev08,kill23,owidhappiness,pinker18} This diminishing effect facilitates cooperation as instead of using some resource yourself, for little or no gain, you can reciprocally give or trade it away, like the cooperative hunter-gatherers $h_c$ and $h_c'$ in section \ref{subsubsec:morex} (cf.\ \cite[ \S\,4.1]{and22}).

 Similar diminishing, logarithmic, returns have been found for research, with findings that research productivity declines,\cite{blo20} and that research becomes decreasingly disruptive and increasingly narrow \cite{park23} (cf.\,\cite{cowen19}).